VerdigrisTech/security-spec-pkcs1/README.md

 ## Specifying Dependency

-If you want to use this library in your SBT project, just add:
+If you want to use this library in your SBT project, just add these lines to your `build.sbt` file:

 ```sbt
 libraryDependencies += "co.verdigris.security.specs" % "spec-pkcs1" % "0.1.0"